 Companies need independent and authoritative data that drives real-time monitoring, troubleshooting, reporting and decision making.
 You must have a full, comprehensive view of how your network is performing and be able to understand the intricacies of overlaying, inter-connected applications.
 You need this data for alerts for immediate troubleshooting and problem resolution.
 You need this data for proactive network, application and End User monitoring.
 You need this data to hold service providers accountable; for ongoing IT requirements such as bandwidth measurement, QoS policy design, and for long term planning and trending.
 This normalised version of network data is also invaluable for 3rd party applications.
 The client mentioned above uses it to feed Risk and Compliance tools.
 Other clients correlate it against or feed it into SQL databases such as Splunk, KDB+, MongoDB, ElasticSearch, Tableau, etc, to make the data more and more meaningful.

 The Bottom Line: Information has nowhere to hide on the network, so why wouldn’t you want to be making your business decisions based on that data?
 Fragmented, incomplete data can lead to ill-informed decisions.
-Network data is the true source of data for your company - the wire don’t lie!
+Network data is the true source of operational intelligence for your company - the wire don’t lie!